All articlesSOC 2

 Why Get SOC 2 Before Series A?
 A Founder’s Guide

-You're three weeks out from your Series A close.
+You’re three weeks out from your Series A close.
 The term sheet looks good.
-Then your lead investor's associate sends over a due diligence checklist, and there it is: "Please provide your SOC 2 report or current compliance status."
+Then your lead investor’s associate sends over a diligence checklist, and there it is: “Please provide your SOC 2 report or current compliance status.”

 Why Do Investors Ask About SOC 2 in Due Diligence?

-Why the shift?
-A few factors are driving this:
+A few forces are driving the shift.

 How SOC 2 Impacts Enterprise Sales Velocity